 Another big thing that separates the two is price: the Z6 has a more consumer-friendly price of $2,000 (body only), putting it in competition with Sony’s A7 III, while the Z7 is priced at $3,400 (body only).
 The Z7 would be aimed at professionals, particularly existing Nikon owners looking to move into mirrorless.

 The Z7 could be considered the mirrorless version of the highly lauded D850 DSLR.
 Both have a similar sensor, and share common features.
 The sensor, along with the newly introduced Expeed 6 image processor, is newly developed.
-The Z7 also has equal build quality and similar ergonomics to the D850, but in a more compact body.
+The Z7 also has equal build quality and similar ergonomics to the D850 with weather sealing, but in a more compact body.

 Not surprisingly, Nikon has also introduced a new lens mount, the Z-mount.
 Z-series cameras will support Nikon’s entire lineup of F-mount Nikkor DSLR lenses via an adapter, but the new Z-mount isn’t just about accommodating the smaller mirrorless form factor — it actually has a wider diameter, allowing for lenses with super fast f/0.95 apertures, something that simply isn’t possible on the F-mount.
 It also has a 16mm flange focal system, the shortest possible to make the camera compact without compromising performance.

 During the official launch event in Tokyo, on August 23, Hiroyuki Ikegami, the corporate vice president and sector manager of Development Sector, Imaging Business Unit at Nikon Corporation, described the new lenses as the “embodiment of Nikon quality and brings value to the mirrorless market,” and said they demonstrate a very high level of performance.
 With the Z-series cameras, Ikegami said users benefit from a wide variety of lenses (including the F-mount lenses), high resolving power, and features for movie making.